Open Space Water Conferences and Communions

 Most importantly, I see a strengthening of the love and respect that we hold in our hearts for the water bodies of our planet.
 This love could express itself years later when a person needs to take an important decision in the boardroom that could impact a river downstream.
 This love could express itself in the way a civil engineer might design a new building or bridge he chooses to build.
 This love could change the career that a young person decides to pursue.
 This love could touch millions of hearts around the world through the creation of art (photography, sketches, poetry, writings or something else).
 Or this Love could just remain as a secret reservoir of life within the individual – a memory that can be pulled out to get through a weary night when one feels overwhelmed by the energy of concrete rooms and powerpoint slides.
 I see the outcomes birthed by love as endless possibilities, and so for me the strengthening of our love is an end in itself.

-If this idea excites you, then write to me (at firstname.lastname@example.org) and watch this space for the announcement of the first trip in this series!
+If this idea excites you, then write to me (at email@example.com).
 The trips will be open to everyone (and yes children of all ages are most most welcome).
 If every child on the planet falls in love with our rivers and oceans then tomorrows ecology is automatically taken care of.